AS-L-C/emotion-detection/README.md

 For REVE and CBraMod, the pretrained models are kept frozen and used to extract representations.
 A classification head is then trained on top of the extracted features.

-For UniShape, the model is fine-tuned end-to-end on the emotion dataset.
+For UniShape, the model is fine-tuned end-to-end on the emotion dataset (but keeping the shape extractor fixed).

 ## Main Entry Point